 A lighter-weight coconut oil styler for finer hair.
 Ideal if you want crunch-free beach waves or just need to counteract unbearably humid days.

-Instant shine in a handy, mess-free bottle that can travel from purse to purse or room to room.
+Instant nourishing shine in a handy, mess-free pump that can travel from purse to purse or room to room.